Can Cops Get Life Insurance? They Sure Can...But There's More

 The Benefits of Simplified Issue Life Insurance When You Are a Cop

-NOTE* If you have a moderate to serious health condition, you may qualify for up to $500,000 of simplified issue term life insurance with Canada Protection Plan, one of the top non-medical providers in the country.
+NOTE* If you have a moderate to severe health condition, you may qualify for up to $500,000 of simplified issue term life insurance with Canada Protection Plan, one of the top non-medical providers in the country.

 Why Would a Police Officer Want to Buy Life Insurance Outside Their Union?